-The two of them were discussing the #metoo and #timesup movements, especially in relation to sexual harassment in the workplace.
+They were discussing the #metoo and #timesup movements, especially sexual harassment in the workplace.
 My daughter was ticked off.

 And these weren’t short breezy little texts, either.
 They were angry, well-organized declarations.
 From the tone, you’d think she had been passed over for promotions for 20 years.

-The first message I saw was so strident, I quickly scrolled up to see what was going on.
+One message was so strident, I quickly scrolled up to see what was going on.
 Was she angry at me?
-Had I done something wrong?
+Had I myself done something wrong?

 Let’s see … Oh, okay… This is a political discussion.
 She and her uncle are trading ideas, making arguments and counterarguments.
 That’s fine … I guess.

 My wife interrupted my scrutiny of the phone to say that she and my son had an idea for my vegetable garden out back.

 “Now don’t get defensive,” she said.

 The truth is, my vegetable garden is pretty sparse.
 Not a lot of actual vegetables result from the enterprise.